- .RC FILES

 mrcallrm - remove calls from a trace file

-$ mrcallrm [options] file Options: --comment or -c display original line as a comment --eula print End User License Agreement and exit --help print help text and exit --lines=list or -l list eliminate calls on the specified lines --man print manual page and exit --rc=file use named rc file; --norc prevents rc file usage --version print version number and exit
+--comment or -c display original line as a comment --eula print End User License Agreement and exit --help or -? print help text and exit --initrc use ~/.mrcallrm.rc and ./.mrcallrm.rc; --noinitrc to bypass --inplace=extension edit files in place, back up using extension --listrc list rcfiles and exit --lines=list or -l list eliminate calls on the specified lines --man print manual page and exit --rc=file use options listed in file --thinktime=float set threshold for 'SQL*Net message from client' removal --timunit=float number of seconds represented by one tim unit --version print version number and exit

 The tool can automatically uncompress files compressed properly with: